wang-xulong/Func_sim/README.md

 ## Usage
 Please open the example file (.ipynb) in colab and copy the preparation files([func_simMNIST](func_simMNIST) or [func_simCIFAR10](func_simCIFAR10)) into `/home`(in your Colab virtual host) as required by the notes in the example file.

+Note: Please do not open the sample file in your own Google Drive, it will make the data generation module extremely slow.

 ## Getting simple
 We conducted experiments on two datasets, SplitMNIST and SplitCIFAR10, respectively.